syncfusion-content/extension-docs/Extension/ASPNET-Extension/Project-Conversion.md

    Choose the assembly location:

-   i.
-Added From GAC - Refer to the assemblies from Global Assembly Cache.
+   * Added From GAC - Refer to the assemblies from Global Assembly Cache.

-   ii.
-Added from Installed Location - Refer to the assemblies from Syncfusion Installed locations.
+   * Added from Installed Location - Refer to the assemblies from Syncfusion Installed locations.

+   * Add Referenced Assemblies to Solution - Copy and refer to the assemblies from project's solution file lib directory.

    ![](Project-Conversion_images/Project-Conversion_img3.jpeg)